sensu-plugins/sensu-plugins-slack/README.md

-    "message_prefix": "optional prefix - can be used for mentions", "surround": "optional - can be used for bold(*), italics(_), code(`) and preformatted(```)", "bot_name": "optional bot name, defaults to slack defined", "message_template": "optional description erb template file - /some/path/to/template.erb", "payload_template": "optional json payload template file (note: overrides most other template options.)", "template": "backwards-compatible alias for message_template",
+    "message_prefix": "optional prefix - can be used for mentions", "surround": "optional - can be used for bold(*), italics(_), code(`) and preformatted(```)", "bot_name": "optional bot name, defaults to slack defined", "link_names": "optional - find and link channel names and usernames", "message_template": "optional description erb template file - /some/path/to/template.erb", "payload_template": "optional json payload template file (note: overrides most other template options.)", "template": "backwards-compatible alias for message_template",